graph-massivizer/graph-inceptor/README.md

 1. The [Metaphacts ETL Pipeline](https://github.com/graph-massivizer/graph-inceptor-etl-pipeline) is released as a blueprint implementation on AWS cloud.
 It uses declarative mappings, which means that no programming is required.
 However, you will need to define mapping in the [RML language](https://rml.io/specs/rml/).

 2. The [Graphma](https://github.com/graph-massivizer/graph-inceptor-graphma) framework is released as a Java library.
 In addition to Java, it currently also supports the [Kotlin](https://kotlinlang.org/) programming language.
 We are also considering using [Apache Arrow](https://arrow.apache.org/) to support other programming languages.

+### Integration

+Graph-Inceptor provides the functionality required to create a (Virtual) Knowledge Graph for the data sources provided by the use cases in the Graph-Massivizer project.
+The KG is the starting point for further operations and processing of graph data through basic graph operations (BGOs) supported by Graph-Inceptor and Graph-Scrutinizer.